mjchi7/cp/Welcome file.md

 The problem with custom icon for OAuth2 is that `Flask` framework relies on **Font Awesome** type of icon when adding view (through the function `add_view()`).
 It is difficult to hijack this process as superset is build on top of the flask framework and that function is buried too deep to be able to easily overwrite.

 ## Redirecting logout superset to logout screen on Origin (AquilaOne)
-All the login page, authentication page, and log out page are handled by `class AuthView(
+All the login page, authentication page, and log out page are handled by `class AuthView(BaseView)` which is in [flask_appbuilder/security/view.py](https://github.com/dpgaspar/Flask-AppBuilder/blob/master/flask_appbuilder/security/views.py)
+In the class, they defined **login** and **logout** process.
+What we want here is to overwrite the *

 # 4. Unsolved issues
 1. How do we enable two way of authentication?
 This issue is mainly the problem with `flask-appbuilder` since it doesn't allow two `AUTH_TYPE` [flask-appbuilder base configuration (see AUTH_TYPE)](https://flask-appbuilder.readthedocs.io/en/latest/config.html)